 The Kingston Burrowes Community Fund

-Merton Centre for Independent Living, an organisation run by and for Deaf and Disabled people living within Merton.
-The grant will help fund their monthly Craftivism and Chat group which offers peer support and consultation opportunities to feedback on local services and community activities.
-Increasing their involvement in the local community as well as reducing the feelings of isolation through social interactions.
+Merton Centre for Independent Living, is an organisation run by and for Deaf and Disabled people living within Merton.
+The grant will help fund their monthly Craftivism and Chat group, and will specifically support the creation of a collaborative piece of art to be exhibited in Merton, promoting the independence and inclusion of Deaf and Disabled people.

 Home-Start Richmond, Kingston & Hounslow supports isolated and vulnerable families through a network of expertly trained volunteers.
 The grant will fund the running of a weekly Home-Start play and support group in Kingston Town Children’s Centre.
 This weekly group will provide a supportive environment for families who had not previously accessed mainstream stay and play sessions, increasing parent’s confidence and improving parent and child relationships.